Greg Curry, interviewed by Kunta Kenyatta

 Kunta: I understand you’re indicted on two counts of aggravated murder in a major prison riot?

 Greg: Yes.
 On April 11th, 1993 at the maximum security prison in Lucasville Ohio a riot took place.
 At its conclusion I was indicted on two aggravated murders for the deaths of two prisoners during the riot.
 At trial I was found guilty of one, and given 20 to life on the other.
 By chance I (not a lawyer/judge/prosecutor) was able to discover by conversation that someone else had already plead guilty to murdering this victim by himself under circumstances and location far different from that which the prosecutor was accusing me of.
-So I told my lawyer and strategically the lawyer failed me by telling the court, which just switched the charge, correcting a reversible appellant era, from aggravated murder to attempted aggravated murder.
+So I told my lawyer and strategically the lawyer failed me by telling the court, which just switched the charge, correcting a reversible appellant error, from aggravated murder to attempted aggravated murder.
 I received 15 to 25 yrs.
 After I do 20 to life consecutively.

 Kunta: Did you bring in a paid attorney?